berndporr/noisy_neighbour/README.md

 Thud #14 at 2022-07-23 07:00:40.866000
 ```

-## NEW: A-weighted dB levels
+## A-weighted dB levels (LAeq)

-I've calibrated the zoom recorder to dB A weighted (see `leq_math.py`
-and https://github.com/berndporr/sound_weighting_filters) so here is
-the plot in dB with the threshold of the Scottish government.
+Above plot calibrated in dB with the threshold of the Scottish
+government.
 https://www.gov.scot/publications/antisocial-behaviour-etc-scotland-act-2004-guidance-noise-nuisance/pages/1/
 ![alt tag](L_Aeq_-_Sat_Jul_23_06_23_00_2022.png) Even that that the
-thuds are very low frequency and because of the A weighting highly
+thuds are very low frequency and the A weighting highly devalues low
-damped they still go easily over the threshold.
-Because of the impulse
+frequency thuds they still go easily over the threshold.
-like nature I've used chunks of 10sec.

 # 24 July